Metacor/Minecraft-Speedrun-Guide/readme.md

 *Find the Location of a Stronghold → Enter the Stronghold, and Navigate to the Portal Room → Enter The End*

 ### **Triangulation**
+*
 * Axis Calculated for Triangulation
+	* *even if you're not doing Axis Calculated Travel, you can still use that Triangulation Method*

 ### **Stronghold Navigation**
 * 4/x/4 (3-5/x/3-5)